 8. BSEP Bus Hangers:

-To promote amendments to bus services, the Land Transport Authority prints BSEP Bus Hangers and distributes them to various bus services plying in the vicinity of the area benefited by the new BSEP Bus Service.
+To promote amendments to bus services, the Land Transport Authority printed BSEP Bus Hangers and distributed them to various bus services plying in the vicinity of the area benefited by the new BSEP Bus Service.
+This would later be discontinued.

 Do check out our other bus articles by clicking here.